Qu3tzal/sprout/README.md

 # 🌱 sprout - A small collision engine demo.
-With _sprout 🌱_ objective is to find a compromise between performances and relatively physically realistic collisions detection and response.
+_sprout 🌱_'s objective is to find a compromise between performances and relatively physically realistic collisions detection and response.

 ### Collision detection
 Currently _sprout 🌱_ performs collision detection in two steps :